 We will update our records within three working days.
 It can however, sometimes take up to two months for all planned activity and scheduled mailings to conclude.

 If you are unhappy with how your data has been used, please do speak to us.
 In the first instance we encourage you to speak to the manager of the department your experience relates to.
 If you need help getting in touch with the right person, please contact email@example.com who will be able to help.
 If you are still dis-satisfied, you can follow the Hospice’s formal complaints procedure which can be found here.

-Please get in touch if you have any questions about the content of this privacy notice by emailing firstname.lastname@example.org If would like to exercise your rights with regards to accessing your personal information by writing to Kerry Harrison, Heart of Kent Hospice, Preston Hall, Maidstone, ME20 7PU.
+Please get in touch if you have any questions about the content of this privacy notice or would like to get in touch with our Data Protection Officer, Christina Eldridge by emailing firstname.lastname@example.org.
+If would like to exercise your rights with regards to accessing your personal information you can write to Kerry Harrison, Director of Patient Services, Heart of Kent Hospice, Preston Hall, Maidstone, ME20 7PU

 There are lots of ways you can support us.
 Find out more.